Tracklib vs Splice: Which Is Better for Sampling?

 When Splice is the right tool

 If you need a kick, vocal chop, hi-hat loop, synth phrase, riser, or guitar texture, Splice Sounds (opens in a new tab) is usually the faster tool.
 Every sample is royalty-free, and the licensing FAQ (opens in a new tab) explains how producers can generate proof of license.
 For artists releasing music through distributors or working with labels, that documentation can be important.
+For the wider picture of where Splice sits against other subscription and pack sites, our best sample pack websites for producers guide is the right companion read.

 When Tracklib is the right tool

 If you want to chop a real song, flip a soul record, sample an old groove, or build a beat from original recorded music, Tracklib's licensing system (opens in a new tab) is the more relevant tool.
 Producers can register music using samples from the Songs library through a five-step process, and once registration is complete, the sample is cleared for official release.
+If the song you want to sample is not in Tracklib's catalog, that is not a Tracklib problem — that is a clearance problem, and our sample clearance services guide covers the agencies that handle it.

 That makes the comparison less about "which is better" and more about "what kind of sample are you using?"